adlnet/xAPI-Spec/xAPI.md

 	<tr><td>statements/read</td><td>read any statement</td>
 	<tr>
 		<td>state</td>
-		<td>read/write state data, limited to activities and actors
+		<td>read/write state data, limited to activities and Actors
 			associated with the current token to the extent it is possible to determine this relationship.
 		</td>
 	</tr>
 	<tr>
 		<td>define</td>
-		<td>(re)Define activities and actors.
+		<td>(re)Define activities and Actors.
 If storing a statement
-			when this is not granted, IDs will be saved and the LRS may save the original statement for audit purposes, but should not update its internal representation of any actors or activities.
+			when this is not granted, IDs will be saved and the LRS may save the original statement for audit purposes, but should not update its internal representation of any Actors or activities.
 		</td>
 	</tr>
 	<tr>
 		<td>profile</td>
-		<td>read/write profile data, limited to activities and actors
+		<td>read/write profile data, limited to activities and Actors
 			associated with the current token to the extent it is possible to determine this relationship.
 		</td>